micolous/cbus/README.md

 Note that Clipsal say something about "voiding warranties" if you use non-Clipsal software to connect to your C-Bus network without prior authorisation.

+Automatically generated documentation for the project is published at http://cbus.rtfd.org/

 ## Hacking Notes ##

 Official serial protocol documentation: http://training.clipsal.com/downloads/OpenCBus/OpenCBusProtocolDownloads.html